gustavnikolaj/dotfiles/README.md

 Clone this repo into a folder named dotfiles in your home directory.

 ```
-~ $ git clone git@github.com/gustavnikolaj/dotfiles.git
+$ git clone git@github.com/gustavnikolaj/dotfiles.git $HOME/dotfiles
 ```

 After cloning it, run the install script:

 ```
-~ $ ./dotfiles/scripts/install
+$ bash $HOME/dotfiles/scripts/install-dotfiles.sh
 ```

 That will install dependencies and symlink in the relevant files.

-## Conventions
+## Implementation Notes

-- Files named `*.bashrc.sh` will be sourced by the main `.bashrc` file at load time.
-- Files named `*.symlink.sh` will be symlinked into the home directory as a dot file at install time (when running the install script).
-E.g.
-  `bashrc.symlink.sh -> ~/.bashrc`.
+A select few files are symlinked to the home directory, such as `.bashrc` and `.inputrc`.

+My bash setup is modularized and there are two ways that I load things.
+Either explicitly, by sourcing files directly - such as the modularized bits in the modules folder - or automatically.
+Automatic loading is based on the convention that any files in the `$HOME/dotfiles` directory with a name matching `*.bashrc.sh` will be loaded.